zain100000/CoffeeSpot/README.md

 ## Overview

-**Coffee Spot** is a full-stack mobile and web application built to help users discover nearby coffee shops, place orders, earn rewards, and more.
+**Coffee Spot** is a full-stack mobile with web based admin panel built to help users discover new coffees and , place orders, and customer care.
 It includes:

 - **📱 User App** – A React Native CLI mobile application for Android users
 - **🔧 Backend** – A Node.js + Express REST API for handling all business logic and data